Superrehtard/old_diaspora_wiki/FAQ-for-Users.md

 ***How can I format the text in my posts (Bold, Italics, etc.)?***
 By using [Markdown](http://diasporial.com/tutorials/formatting-text).

+***Just joined a pod and looking for people to share with?***
+Invite your friends.
+Meet new contacts on this [Diaspora Forum thread](http://www.diasporaforum.org/forum/showthread.php?233-Just-joined-a-Diaspora-pod-Looking-for-people-to-share-with).

 ###PUBLIC POSTS

 ***When I post something publicly, who can see it?***